THE TWO PATHWAYS TO TEACHING BEGINNERS

 2. Form Follows Function

-Advocates of the Form follows the function method of starting beginners and believe that fundamentals should be the students' first focus.
+Advocates of the Form follow the function method of starting beginners, believing that fundamentals should be the students' first focus.

 Coaches using the "Function" method focus